 "I love this movie because of the great music, beautiful visuals and lovely story.
 I enjoyed it as a kid when it first came out and I still enjoy it as an adult."

 Home Alone is about Kevin, an eight-year-old, who must protect his house from burglars when he is accidentally left home alone by his family during Christmas vacation.

 "I have always enjoyed Home Alone - it’s just a blast to watch.
 So many classic lines like, 'Keep the change, you filthy animal.'"
 Coleman Laguzza, Program Specialist.

 Miracle on 34th Street

 A nice old man who claims to be Santa Claus is institutionalized as insane after working at Macy's as the store's Santa Claus.
 A young lawyer decides to defend him by arguing in court that he is the real thing.
 Don't forget to watch the original (1947) and the remake (1994).

 "My favorite holiday movie is the original Miracle on 34th Street (1947).
-Santa in this movie, Edmund Gwenn, is so delightful, kind, and “real”.
-I absolutely love when the judge, Gene Lockhart, declares that Santa is real and New York City erupts in cheers." - Carol Carmody, Executive Director
+Santa in this movie, played by Edmund Gwenn, is so delightful, kind and ‘real’.
+I absolutely love it when the judge, Gene Lockhart, declares that Santa is real and New York City erupts in cheers."
+Carol Carmody, Executive Director.